 MED: Talent records the highest force in a notebook or enters it into the computer.

-Reject any trials in which the mouse uses only one forepaw or the hindlimbs … or turned during the pull … or clearly did not show resistance to the pull.

-CU: Mouse using only one forepaw or using the hindlimbs.

-CU: Mouse turning during the pull.

-CU: Mouse clearly not showing resistance.

-LAB MEDIA (optional): Figure 1D can be shown as an inset to 2.4.2 , especially if the action is difficult to see in 2.4.2.

-Let the mouse pull the bar two more times (that is, three pulls in a row) and then return it to the cage for a resting period of at least one minute.
+After the mouse pulled three times, return it to the cage for a resting period of at least one minute.

 Reuse 2.3.1 (TEXT: Three pulls in a row) (Video Editor: Show two pulls in a row)